Когнітивні помилки при прийнятті клінічних рішень

 афективна помилка

 Affective error involves letting personal feelings (positive or negative) about a patient affect decisions.
-For example, avoiding unpleasant but necessary tests or examinations because of fondness or sympathy for the patient (eg, avoiding a pelvic examination and STD testing on a patient who is religious or a highly positioned executive or avoiding blood cultures on a seriously ill patient who has poor veins).
-Similarly, affective error includes failing to pursue a standard evaluation on an unlikeable patient (eg, minimizing the significance of dyspnea in a verbally abusive patient or someone with chronic obstructive pulmonary disease who continues to smoke).
+For example, avoiding unpleasant but necessary tests or examinations because of fondness or sympathy for the patient (eg, avoiding a pelvic examination and testing for sexually transmitted infections on a patient who is religious or a highly positioned executive or avoiding blood cultures on a seriously ill patient who has poor veins).
+Similarly, affective error includes failing to pursue a standard evaluation on an unlikeable patient (eg, minimizing the significance of dyspnea in a verbally abusive patient or in someone with chronic obstructive pulmonary disease who continues to smoke).

 Фактори ризику когнітивної помилки